djcloudking/aws-projects/04_Serverless Lambda/Lambda.md

 Voilà!
 You have now created a Lambda function that converts Celsius to Fahrenheit!
 You can now use this function in your other AWS services or applications.

 Thank you for reading and/or following along!
-Please stay tuned for all my upcoming projects, and feel free to check out the rest of my articles at www.fahmacloud.com.
+Want to see more tutorials and how-to guides like this one, check my website: [www.cloudwithdj.com](https://cloudwithdj.com/tutorial/)